MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/permissions-reference.md

 Users with this role have global permissions within Microsoft Dynamics 365 Online, when the service is present, as well as the ability to manage support tickets and monitor service health.
 For more information, see [Use service admin roles to manage your tenant](/power-platform/admin/use-service-admin-role-manage-tenant).

 > [!NOTE]
-> In the Microsoft Graph API and Azure AD PowerShell, this role is named Dynamics 365 Service Administrator.
+> In the Microsoft Graph API and Microsoft Graph PowerShell, this role is named Dynamics 365 Service Administrator.
 In the [Azure portal](/azure/azure-portal/azure-portal-overview), it is named Dynamics 365 Administrator.

 > [!div class="mx-tableFixed"]
 > | Actions | Description |